mikedemarais/rainbow-token-list/README.md

 async function write(): void {}
 ```

+### Development
+First, set up the Husky hooks with `yarn install-husky`.
+To push a new version
+of the Token List manually, just run `git commit`.

 ### Notes

 - If you get a `zlib: unexpected end of file` error when building, run `yarn clean`.